APRN Scholars Program

 Applicants belonging to underrepresented groups are encouraged to apply.
 Almost Home Kids is committed to fostering and promoting a culture of diversity in the nursing workforce.
 We are inviting Top Talent from all communities to come join us!

-The 2024 APRN Scholars Program application process will open 1/2/2024, please email David Kruger, Chief Operating Officer at dkruger@almosthomekids.org for more information.
+The 2024 APRN Scholars Program application process will open 1/9/2025, please email David Kruger, President and Executive Director at dkruger@almosthomekids.org for more information.

 Credit Designation Statement